dmanning21h/pi-cluster/README.md

 # pi-cluster
-Senior Project to Design a Hadoop/Spark Raspberry Pi 4 Cluster for Distributed Computing.
+Senior Project to design a Raspberry Pi 4 Cluster using Hadoop/Spark for Distributed Computing.